sangffcb/Run-Template/template/SealDice/README.md

 ​​Launch Your Adventure Today!​​

 Add ​​SealDice​​ to your platform and let fate decide—no more arguments over dice fairness, just pure TRPG fun!

+> The interface is only available in Chinese.
+You may translate reply texts independently if needed.